mvngu/haskyll/doc/recurse_loopless.md

    alphabet.
 The case of a letter does not matter.
 A famous pangram is the sentence, "The quick brown fox jumps over the lazy dog."
 Write a function to determine whether a given sentence is a pangram.
+1. A [univocalic][univocalic] is a word, sentence, or piece of writing that uses only one vowel of the English alphabet.
+An example is a poem by C. C.
+   Bombaugh written in 1890 and using only the vowel "O".
+Here are two lines from the poem:

+    > No cool monsoons blow soft on Oxford dons,\
+    > Orthodox, jog-trot, book-worm Solomons

+    Another example is Cathy Park Hong's poem ["Ballad in A"][balladInA], which uses only the vowel "A" (save for one word).
+See whether you can spot the exception in the poem.
+Write a function to determine whether a sentence is univocalic.

 <!-- prettier-ignore-start -->
 :exercise: